SC5/cerebellum/README.md

 * Currently you need to wrap your route handlers to promises, router expects all handlers to return promises.

-* In route handler's **this** scope you have **this.store** which is the reference to Store instance, which contains all your stores.
-On the server Store is initialized for every request and on client it's created once in the application's initialization phase.
-Server exports store contents to JSON at the end of request and client bootstraps itself from that data.
+* In route handler's **this** scope you have **this.store** which is the reference to Store instance.
+It contains all your stores.

+* On the server Store is initialized for every request and on  the client it's created once in the application's initialization phase.

+* Server exports store contents to JSON at the end of request and client bootstraps itself from that data.

 ## Running tests